Skip to content

 2. Demo (kind: demo or validate) — showcase mod outputs in narrative form, generate QC reports for publication.
 End state: status: promoted with publish_html: true, published to the project site.

-Both types are linked to a flow mod via the mod field in notebook.yml.
+Both exploratory and demo types are linked to a flow mod via the mod field in notebook.yml.

 pipeio manages the notebook lifecycle: scan, pair, sync (bidirectional), execute, audit, publish. nb_audit detects lifecycle mismatches (e.g., exploratory notebook still active after mod has scripts, demo notebook not set to publish).